aplteam/Tatin/docs/Introduction.md

 * It needs Unicode --- Classic is not supported.

-* The Tatin client runs on Windows, Linux and Mac-OS.
+* The Tatin client runs on Windows, Linux and Mac OS.

 * The Tatin server runs on Windows (as a Service or a Docker container) and on Linux (as a Docker image).

 * Tatin is not compatible with SALT, although the extension `.dyalog` is supported.

-  In particular Tatin requires source files to carry exactly one APL object, be that a function, an operator, an array, a class script, an interface script or a namespace script.
+  In particular Tatin requires source files to carry exactly one APL object, be that a function, an operator, an array, a class script, an interface script, or a namespace script.

 ## Tatin's components